 Here’s what you’ll need to tie-dye your Old Navy 4th of July shirts:

-Twist the onesie from the top right-hand side, and fasten the zip ties into place.
+- Twist the onesie from the top right-hand side, and fasten the zip ties into place.

 - Apply the dye to the onesie in sections, skipping sections that you want to stay white.
 Be careful — if you add too much dye, the colors can bleed together and you’ll end up with a purple onesie.

-When you’re done with the dye, place your onesie in a plastic bag and put it in the sun for 6 – 8 hours.
+- When you’re done with the dye, place your onesie in a plastic bag and put it in the sun for 6 – 8 hours.

-Rinse the onesie under warm water with the zip ties still in place until the water runs clear.
+- Rinse the onesie under warm water with the zip ties still in place until the water runs clear.

-Carefully remove the zip ties and wash the onesie in your washing machine on the hottest setting.
+- Carefully remove the zip ties and wash the onesie in your washing machine on the hottest setting.
 The heat helps the ink to set.

+Get your hands on a star stencil or make your own 4th of July tank tops.
 I printed a star off the internet and traced the design onto the matte side of freezer paper.
 Then I used scissors to cut out the star (an X-acto knife works well too.)

-Apply the stars, shiny-side down to your tank top by placing a piece of fabric (like a pillowcase) between the freezer paper and your iron.
+- Apply the stars, shiny-side down to your Old Navy tank top by placing a piece of fabric (like a pillowcase) between the freezer paper and your iron.

-Next, apply red and blue fabric paint to your shirt by dipping a pencil eraser in the paint.
+- Next, apply red and blue fabric paint to your shirt by dipping a pencil eraser in the paint.
 For best results, make sure each star is fully outlined with dots.